aaronsit7/MoSim2024Mod/README.md

-Mo Simulator is an Frc 2024 game.
+Mo Simulator is an FRC 2024 game.

 Featuring 4 new robots added to the base game